by Dawn Goodman

 Another method for prioritizing is the brain dump.
 This can be as simple as taking a pad and a pen, setting a timer, and writing down everything occupying your mind.
 Every “to-do” taking up space in your brain, no matter how trivial, goes onto the paper.
 This helps purge the mind of everything that is a potential distraction.
 The list can then be used as a stepping off point.
 You can also walk away from those items with a clear mind.

-Find a fulfilling and productive life
+Media fast to find a fulfilling and productive life

 Lastly, I often take at least one weekend day to go on a media fast.
 Meaning, I ignore my phone, email, and social media accounts.
 If this seems scary, try setting an auto-reply message on your phone and email that you are offline and will respond tomorrow.

 In the end, it may boil down to something simple: “Focus is a matter of deciding what things you’re not going to do” (John Carmack).
 Just remember, focus takes practice.
-However, focus it is vital to our mental health, wellbeing, and ultimately to a happy, fulfilling, and productive life.
+However, focus it is vital to our mental health, wellbeing and ultimately to a happy, fulfilling and productive life.